+44 (0)207 822 1200

 Paige has assisted in advising on jurisdiction and choice of law under both the European and Common Law regimes.
 She has experience in advising on the interactions between private international law and other areas of Chambers’ expertise such as insurance and personal injury.

 Paige accepts instructions across the range of product liability matters.
-Her previous experience includes cases involving contaminated baking ingredients and international supply chains, faulty fire compartmentation and self-combusting speakers.
+Her previous experience includes cases involving contaminated baking ingredients, faulty fire compartmentation and self-combusting speakers.
 Paige also has extensive experience in dealing with complex expert engineering and forensic investigation reports.

 Paige has experience of assisting in the multi-day final hearing of a case involving allegations of bullying, harassment and constructive dismissal.